Scholarship and Special Interest Programme

 Hull York Medical School Student Research Society

-The Hull York Medical School Student Research Society is very active, and holds research related activities throughout the year.
+The Hull York Medical School Student Research Society holds research related activities throughout the year.
 These are funded and supported through INSPIRE and also through sponsorships and other funding that they raise themselves.

 Around a third of our Year 5 students apply for Academic Foundation Programme (AFP) posts, and the Research Society organises an AFP application preparation course and mock interviews to help students applying for these posts.